Skip to Content

 Driving distance from Scottsdale: 45 minutes

 When the weather is hot, there’s nothing better than getting out on the water.
-Saguaro Lake and the Salt River are some of the best day trips from Scottsdale in the summer.
+Saguaro Lake and the Salt River are some of the best day trips from Scottsdale in the spring and summer.

 Saguaro Lake is a great place to take a boat out for some water skiing.
 Rentals are available at the marina.
 You could also bring your own kayak or paddleboard and launch from the Bagley Flat recreation area.